 And we don’t care!

-A while ago there was a Gallup survey telling us only 32 percent of the 67,000 full- and part-time employees surveyed were engaged in their work in 2022, while 18 percent were actively disengaged.
+A while ago there was a Gallup survey telling us only 32 percent of the 67,000 full- and part-time employees surveyed were engaged in their work, while 18 percent were actively disengaged.
 Active disengagement has risen each year since 2020.
 The remaining respondents—50 percent—were neither engaged nor actively disengaged.

 Google

-My immediate reflection was that the numbers must be wrong or/and biased by the american culture where the respondents were.
+My immediate reflection was that these numbers must be wrong or/and biased by the American culture where the respondents were.
 Only 32% of us are engaged and 50% of us only goes to work and back again (disengaged)?
 18% are fighting for the status quo (actively disengaged)?
-So i did some research at my own company which consist of 204 persons, where 30 are consultants, 40 are employees and the rest (134) are internal stakeholders to us.
+So, i did some research at my own company which consist of 204 persons, where 30 are consultants, 40 are employees and the rest (134) are internal stakeholders to us.
 First i did a analytics check in my ”master” MS Teams space where most of our information goes.
 You will find the analytics tab under Manage team.
-Below our score for April 2023.
+Below our score for one month.
 Next i created my own metric for engagement which consist of four sub-metrics:

 1(4) Interactions